GovTechSG/seed-documentation/offboard-device/windows-using-script.md

 ## Audience

-- Users who need to offboard their mWindows device from SEED.
+- Users who need to offboard their Windows device from SEED.

 ## Prerequisites